oz-code/OzCodeDemo/OzCodeDemo/12.Export/README.md

 ## Overview

-In this demo we will use *Export* during debugging to copy serialize an instance and use it in related unit tests.
+In this demo we will use *Export* during debugging to serialize an instance and use it in related unit tests.

 ## Using Export

 In order to run this demo press the _Export_ button in the demo application.
 ![Export button](Resources/ExportButton.PNG)

-The cursor would stop on a breakpoint after the data has returned from a client.
+The cursor would stop on a breakpoint in the line after the data has returned from a client.
 Hover over *featuredQuestions* until the quick watch window appears.
 Then select the magic wand and choose **Export** from the context menu.

 ![Choosing Export](Resources/chooseExport.PNG)